 There are no provisions of Guernsey law which confer rights of pre-emption in respect of the issue of ordinary shares.
 The Articles of Incorporation do, however, contain pre-emption rights in relation to issue of ordinary shares for cash, although such pre-emption rights have, by a resolution passed on 15 March 2019, been disapplied in respect of up to 720 million ordinary shares or C shares (such figure to include the ordinary shares issued pursuant to the Placing) for a period concluding immediately prior to the Annual General Meeting of the Company to be held in 2024 (or, if earlier, five years from the date of the passing of the relevant resolution).
-The Directors expect to request that the authority to issue ordinary shares on a non-preemptive basis is renewed at the Annual General Meeting of the Company to be held in 2024 and at each subsequent Annual General Meeting of the Company.

 477,250,000 shares were issued in the initial placing leaving the ability to issue up to a further 242,750,000 shares.
-There have been no further issuances since the initial placing hence the authority remains at 242,750,000 shares.
+There have been 3,100,000 shares issued since the initial placing hence the Directors have authority to issue a further 239,650,000 shares.